simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 ## Using it

-By the time of writing, Laravel uses its internal Markdown parser for one purpose only: To make [Markdown Mailables](/@todo) possible.
+By the time of writing, Laravel uses its internal Markdown parser for one purpose only: To make [Markdown Mailables](https://laravel.com/docs/7.x/mail#markdown-mailables) possible.

 These Mailables are a weird mix of Blade and Markdown syntax - the Blade template is rendered by the class `\Illuminate\Mail\Markdown` making heavy use of the [sections and slots](@todo).

 @todo maybe add a gif "oh it's so pretty ugly child gif"

-Hidden inside of these blade sections rendering the mail's layout there are direct calls to the one function we are looking for:
+Hidden inside of these blade sections there are direct calls to the function we are looking for:

 ```php